Configuring the hostname (v2)

 hostname-admin

-Use this option if you are exposing the administration console using a hostname other than the value set to the hostname option.
+Use this option if you are exposing the administration console using a reverse proxy on a different address than specified in the hostname option.

 CLI: --hostname-admin